Most ENTPs share a common interpersonal style and set of challenges.

 ENTPs’ assertive and assured style in social situations is often a strength, but in some cases, it can lead to a few characteristic interpersonal problems.
 What ENTPs see as a friendly and lively debate might feel more heated to others, and ENTPs can be seen as arguing, criticizing, or even fighting with others too much.

 ENTPs often stand out by boldly challenging others and finding flaws in existing approaches.
 This natural tendency is often a powerful asset, but it has the potential to be disruptive to some team or organizational dynamics.
 ENTPs may have a harder time sitting back and simply taking direction from others or with dealing with authority in general.

 Lastly, ENTPs are highly gregarious and very comfortable talking and sharing with others.
 Sometimes, ENTPs may get carried away and find themselves oversharing, or disclosing a bit too much about themselves.

 See an incredibly detailed analysis of your unique traits, strengths, and interests

 To summarize the graph above, four aspects most heavily influence ENTPs’ interpersonal style:

-For comparisons between ENTPs and other personality types, visit any of the type pairings below:
+For comparisons between ENTPs and other types from the 16 Personality typology, visit any of the type pairings below: